-The Mill Upgrade Program has been substantially completed.
+The Mill Upgrade Program has been completed.
 The mill upgrade was undertaken to improve plant reliability, sugar extraction, sugar quality, energy efficiency and environmental controls.
-However, during the financial year ended 31 May 2011, mill efficiency was severely affected by incompatibility between the existing and new machinery.
-For the year ended 31 May 2012 (2011 crush season), the performance of mills has improved compared to the prior year / season.
-Given the financial position and the debt levels of the Corporation and recurring losses being incurred by the Corporation, the business operations will require restructuring of debt and additional equity or funding.
+For the year ended 31 May 2013 (2012 crush season), the performance of the mills has significantly improved compared to the prior year / season.

-The above factors indicate that the Corporation may not be able to continue as a going concern.
+Given the financial position and the debt levels of the Corporation and recurring losses being incurred by the Corporation, these factors indicate that the Corporation may not be able to continue as a going concern.

-Accordingly, the Government is committed to provide assistance to bring about the required reforms and improvements and thereby:
+Accordingly, the Government is committed to provide assistance to bring about the required reforms and improvements thereby:

-- The Government continues to provide financial and other support to the Corporation and the sugar industry.
-The Corporation's debt is restructured and additional funding provided by the Government to enable the Corporation to meet its commitments and obligations on a timely basis. - Improvements are achieved in cane supply volumes and quality, together with significant improvements in mill efficiency and performance with improved TCTS ratio and reduced mill operating cost. - Sugar industry reforms are achieved and funding for the sugar industry at large is made available for a long term sustainability and survival of the sugar industry and the Corporation.
+- The Government continues to provide support to the Corporation and the sugarcane industry. - The Corporation's debt is restructured by the Government to enable the Corporation to meet its commitments and obligations on a timely basis. - Improvements are achieved in cane supply volumes and quality, together with significant improvements in mill efficiency and performance with improved TCTS ratio and reduced mill operating cost. - Sugarcane industry reforms are achieved and funding for the sugarcane industry at large is made available for a long term sustainability and survival of the sugarcane industry and the Corporation.

-The Government as a majority shareholder has made a commitment to support and assist the sugar industry given the importance of the sugar industry for the economy of Fiji.
+The Government as a majority shareholder has made a commitment to support and assist the sugarcane industry given the importance of the sugarcane industry for the economy of Fiji.
 The Government's support to the Corporation is evident by:

-- The Government guarantee of \$120 million which has now been extended till 31 May 2015. - Funding of \$66.4 million provided during the year bringing total funding as at 31 May 2012 to \$138.8 million.
-These loans are being provided at an interest rate of 5%. - Funding of \$26.9 million provided subsequent to balance date. - Meeting the finance cost on the advance of \$8.4m from the Sugar Cane Growers Fund.
+- The Government guarantee of \$120 million which has now been extended till 31 May 2015. - Funding of \$35 million provided during the year bringing total funding as at 31 May 2013 to \$173.8 million.
+These loans are being provided at an interest rate of 5%. - The funding of \$8.4 million from the Sugar Cane Growers Fund (SCGF) up to March 2013 is secured by Government guarantee.
+SCGF at the Corporation's request has extended the repayment term by 6 months.